 Pirate Plots (PDF)

-Looking to teach R?
-Check out some resources below!
+Looking to Teach-R?
+Check out these resources!

 Tips for teaching R